rohit-n/Clonepoint/readme.txt

 	OpenAL Soft is under the LGPL license.

 	Clonepoint is Free Software.
 You may modify the software according to the terms of the GPLv3.
-See COPYING for more details.
+See LICENSE for more details.

 	Any content not listed below is created by me and is released into the public domain (CC0).